jimtyhurst/cleaning-data-course-project/README.md

 Usage
 -----
-Run directly from the command line, which outputs on stdout:<br/>
+Run directly from the command line, which displays status on stdout:<br/>
 $ ./run_analysis.R<br/>
 -or-<br/>
-Run with R's batch command, which outputs to file run_analysis.Rout:<br/>
+Run with R's batch command, which routes stdout to file run_analysis.Rout:<br/>
 $ r CMD BATCH run_analysis.R

 Steps in the analysis